An employee code of conduct is a legal document that provides guidelines on acceptable behaviors of individuals in an organization.

 As stated, code of conduct should provide clear and thorough information that leaves no space for confusion.
 However, in case your employees require further guidance it is essential to provide them with a channel/information, where they can seek more information.

-We have created a sample employee code of conduct document which you can download and tailor to your requirements.
+We have created a sample employee code of conduct policy document which you can download and tailor to your requirements.
 You can access it here:

 Most companies have their code of conduct easily accessible to employees as well as the general public.
 Find below some of best examples from some of the most well-known companies;